-Current work in AG52 focuses on the assessment of different surrogate modeling techniques for fast computation of the fitness problems with reduced computational efforts accurate solution sufficiently modeling dimensionality", off-line and on-line model validation strategies, proper error metrics for comparison, efficient DoE techniques for optimal selection of training points towards validation error mitigation, reduction of the design space, improvement of surrogate accuracy at fixed computational budget, and evaluations even for a small number of involve a However, methods a CFD complete analysis, this would make design variables.
-As each evaluation requires optimization global vast problems.
+Current work in AG52 focuses on the assessment of different surrogate modeling techniques for fast computation of the fitness function and the evaluation of surrogate-based global optimization strategies for the shape design of the selected configurations.

+Specific challenges: Deal with the "curse of dimensionality", of thine and on-line model validation strategies, proper error metrics for comparison, efficient DoE techniques for optimal selection of training points towards validation error mitigation, reduction of the design space, improvement of surrogate accuracy at fixed computational budget, and variable fidelity models.
+Aerodynamic applications: Aerodynamic shape optimization problems in an early stage.
+'Best practice' guidelines for the industrial use of SBGO methods